Our Picks for the Best PayPal Betting Sites

 The History of PayPal

-As one of the first E-wallets in the world, it didn’t take long before online merchants and bookies signed up as PayPal’s partners.
+As one of the first e-wallets in the world, it quickly drew the attention of online shops and bookies that signed up as PayPal’s partners.
 The company has a user-friendly policy and is known for picking only reputable betting sites and businesses.
 In 2002, online gambling accounted for around 8% of PayPal’s entire business value.
 Of course, it was looking to expand on that number, expanding into territories outside North America.

 Now available in more than 100 countries, it is one of the safest, most secure payment methods at online sports betting sites.
-It’s a preferred payment method for many, with bettors citing its unbeatable security and fast deposits and withdrawals as the main reasons they flock to PayPal.
+It’s a preferred payment option for many, with bettors citing unbeatable security and fast deposits and withdrawals as the main reasons they choose PayPal.

 eBay Purchases PayPal

-PayPal went through a public IPO in 2002. eBay acquired it the same year with a value of $1.5 billion.
+PayPal went through a public IPO in 2002.
+It was acquired by eBay for $1.5 billion later that year.
 After more than a decade of business, eBay spun it off to its shareholders, and PayPal became an independent company once again.
 In 2022, the company ranked 143rd on the Fortune 500 list, ranking the biggest US corporations by value.
-During its time with eBay, PayPal became the nr.
-1 payment service provider for online transactions.
+During its time with eBay, PayPal became the biggest payment service provider for online transactions.
 After going independent again, it has branched out to new industries, including a more widespread approach to online sports betting.
 It’s now among the top wallets for online betting, which accounts for a solid part of its annual revenue.

 PayPal Returns to Online Betting

 As soon as Betfair announced it as a new accepted payment method, the industry was on notice.
-It didn’t take long before William Hill, and Ladbrokes joined the party.
-Other European sports betting giants wanted a piece of the cake.
-Bet365 announced the addition of PayPal to its list of payment methods shortly after, while the company continued its payment service ventures in the USA.
+It didn’t take long before William Hill and Ladbrokes joined the party.
+Once the PASPA Act was lifted in 2018, it re-entered the US market in New Jersey.

 Quick Paypal Tip